purnur-schneider/purnur-schneider.github.io/docs/research1.md

 <img src="../img/LogOmega.png" width=350px; style="float: left;margin-right: 10px"/>

-The log-Omega curve has useful properties:
+This log-Omega plot has useful properties:

 - it crosses the vertical axis at the mean of the distribution;